DimitarITZankov/DailyReportAutomation/README.md

 -pandas
 -logging
 -datetime
-The script works by taking the daily sales, summing all the amount selled of the day and price, then saving them into variable.Next we open the file with the storage left and subtract from it.
+The script works by taking the daily sales, summing all the amount sold in the day and price, then saving them into variable.Next we open the file with the storage left and subtract from it.
 This is my first project in GitHub and also first time using it :).